atomjump/medimage-addon-resize/README.md

 # medimage-addon-resize

+__WARNING: this project has now moved to https://src.atomjump.com/atomjump/medimage-addon-resize.git__

 An add-on to MedImage Server that automatically resizes images after they appear on the PC

 ## License